 2. In a large bowl combine flour, baking powder and cocoa.

-3. Melt butter and sugar on low heat constantly stirring.
+butter and sugar on low heat constantly stirring.
 When well combined set aside to cool.

 4. In a separate pan, also on very low heat, melt 150g of chocolate then set aside to cool.